Wreck of the Titanic: Salvage proposals in the 1960s and 1970s

 Robert Ballard of the Woods Hole Oceanographic Institution had long been interested in finding the Titanic.
-Despite early negotiations with possible backers being abandoned when it emerged that they wanted to turn the wreck into souvenir paperweights, more sympathetic backers joined Ballard to form a company named Seasonics International Ltd. as a vehicle for rediscovering and exploring the Titanic.
-In October 1977, he made his first attempt to find the ship with the aid of the Alcoa Corporation's deep sea salvage vessel Seaprobe.
+Despite early negotiations with potential backers being abandoned when it emerged that they wanted to turn the wreck into souvenir paperweights, more sympathetic backers joined Ballard to form a company, Seasonics International Ltd., to rediscover and explore the Titanic.
+In October 1977, he made his first attempt to find the ship with the aid of the Alcoa Corporation's deep-sea salvage vessel Seaprobe.
 This was essentially a drillship with sonar equipment and cameras attached to the end of the drilling pipe.
 It could lift objects from the seabed using a remote-controlled mechanical claw.
 The expedition ended in failure when the drilling pipe broke, sending 3000 ft of pipe and worth of electronics plunging to the sea bed.

 In 1978, The Walt Disney Company and National Geographic magazine considered mounting a joint expedition to find the Titanic, using the aluminium submersible Aluminaut.
 The Titanic would have been well within the submersible's depth limits, but the plans were abandoned for financial reasons.

 The next year, the British billionaire financier and tycoon Sir James Goldsmith set up Seawise & Titanic Salvage Ltd. with the involvement of underwater diving and photographic experts.
 His aim was to use the publicity of finding the Titanic to promote his newly established magazine, NOW!.
 An expedition to the North Atlantic was scheduled for 1980 but was cancelled due to financial difficulties.
 A year later, NOW! folded after 84 issues with Goldsmith incurring huge financial losses.

 Fred Koehler, an electronics repairman from Coral Gables, Florida, sold his electronics shop to finance the completion of a two-man deep-sea submersible called Seacopter.
-He planned to dive to the Titanic, enter the hull and retrieve a fabulous collection of diamonds rumoured to be contained in the purser's safe.
+He planned to dive to the Titanic, enter the hull, and retrieve a fabulous collection of diamonds rumoured to be contained in the purser's safe.
 However, he was unable to obtain financial backing for his planned expedition.
 Another proposal involved using a semi-submersible platform mounted with cranes, resting on two watertight supertankers, that would winch the wreck off the seabed and carry it to shore.